 Ibram X. Kendi, author of How to Be an Antiracist (which appears on most antiracist reading lists) and Stamped from the Beginning: The Definitive History of Racist Ideas in America (winner of the National Book Award), recommends (from the NYTimes):

 The University of Minnesota Press has also opened up access to twenty-two books on challenging white supremacy, police violence, and unequal access to criminal justice, education, and resources called Reading for Racial Justice.
-All are available for free over the internet.
+All are available for free online through August 31.